 Last year, 137,146 people were reported missing in the UK.
 While we might see many of their faces posted to Facebook or in the back pages of local newspapers, it can be all too easy to look straight through them.

 Although nearly 140,000 people were reported missing last year, the real number is thought to be considerably higher.
 This is because many incidents go unreported.
-According to the charity Missing People, which is supported by players of the People's Postcode Lottery, an estimated 250,000 go missing every year.
-While the majority of these cases are quickly resolved, they say, an estimated 2,500 people remain untraced for over a year after they first disappear.
+According to the charity Missing People, an estimated 250,000 go missing every year.
+While the majority of these cases are quickly resolved, the charity says, an estimated 2,500 people remain untraced for over a year after they first disappear.

-Anthony Stammers, 30, is one of thousands of Britons currently classed as missing.
-He left his home in Mile End Road, Colchester, on the 27th of May, 2012, and has not been seen since.
+Anthony Stammers, 30, is one of thousands of Britons currently classified as missing.
+He left his home in Mile End Road, Colchester, England, on May 27, 2012, and he has not been seen since.
 "He went missing the day before his grandfather's funeral.
 It massively took us by surprise," explains his mother Julie Stammers.
 "He was very close to his granddad.
 He was holding hands with him when he passed away.
 I think maybe it was a catalyst."

 Having moved back home after finishing university, Stammers had been living with his family for five years.
 "He'd been suffering from depression for two or three years," says Julie.
 "He'd been looking for a job and had written off for 120 jobs over the couple of years."

 Every day is plagued with uncertainty for Anthony's family.
-"It's just soul destroying, because you have all these questions in your head – questions that can't be answered," says Julie.
+"It's just soul destroying, because you have all these questions in your head—questions that can't be answered," says Julie.
 "I do go through some very dark moments.
 Some nights I don't sleep at all.
 Mornings are my worst.
-I get up and have a good old cry, and lock myself in the bathroom with the taps running so no one can hear."
+I get up and have a good old cry, and I lock myself in the bathroom with the taps running so no one can hear."

-The anxiety, understandably, has had a knock-on effect on how Julie and her husband now lives their lives.
-"We won't go away for long periods of time for holidays, and I won't change my hairstyle much in case he doesn't recognise me walking along the road," she explains.
-"It might sound silly to other people, but we kept getting our car repaired every single week because we didn't want to replace it in case he didn't recognise it in the driveway or at a set of lights.
-In the end we had to replace it."
+The anxiety, understandably, has had a knock-on effect on how Julie and her husband now live their lives.
+"We won't go away for long periods of time for holidays, and I won't change my hairstyle much in case he doesn't recognize me walking along the road," she explains.
+"It might sound silly to other people, but we kept getting our car repaired every single week because we didn't want to replace it in case he didn't recognize it in the driveway or at a set of lights.
+In the end, we had to replace it."

 The police spend 14 percent of their time searching for missing people.
-Joe Apps, manager of the National Crime Agency's Missing Persons Bureau, told the BBC in 2012 that the bureau – using data from 3,000 previous cases – can make informed assumptions about a missing person's whereabouts, taking into account their age and gender.
+Joe Apps, the manager of the National Crime Agency's Missing Persons Bureau, told the BBC in 2012 that the bureau—using data from 3,000 previous cases—can make informed assumptions about a missing person's whereabouts, taking into account their age and gender.

-"In terms of 15 to 16-year-olds, 30 percent came back to where they'd started from without any police intervention.
+"In terms of 15-to 16-year-olds, 30 percent came back to where they'd started from without any police intervention.
 Just under 30 percent went to friends' houses, and 14 percent were found walking the street," he told the BBC.
-"In terms of distance travelled, 80 percent of them were found within 40 km.
+"In terms of distance traveled, 80 percent of them were found within 25 miles.
 So it just tells you that 'missing' is a very local issue.
 They are most likely to be found very close by."

 Although the police have carried out numerous searches for Anthony Stammers, nothing has been found.